Sean Sherman: Philosophy

 Sherman abandoned the use of ingredients that are not endemic to North America after having "an epiphany" while working at a restaurant in Mexico that used local ingredients and realizing that the traditional foods of the Oglala were "completely unrepresented in American cuisine."
 He objects to indigenous cuisine being called "the next big thing", saying, "This is not a trend.
 It's a way of life."
 He told the James Beard Foundation, "We're not trying to cook like it's 1491.
 We're trying to take knowledge from the past and evolve it for today."

 Along with some other Native American chefs, Sherman rejects frybread, often associated with "traditional" Native American cuisine, calling it "everything that isn't Native American food" and writing that it represents "perseverance and pain, ingenuity and resilience."
-While a symbol of resilience, as it was developed out of necessity using government-provided flour, sugar, and lard, these chefs also consider it a symbol of colonial oppression, as the ingredients were being provided because the government had moved the people onto land that could not support growing traditional staples like corn and beans.
+Frybread was developed out of necessity using government-provided flour, sugar, and lard, leading these chefs to consider it a symbol of colonial oppression.
+These ingredients were only provided because the government had moved indigenous peoples onto land that could not support growing traditional staples like corn and beans.
 Frybread's significance to Native Americans has been described as complicated and their relationship with it conflicted.

 Personal life

 Sherman lives in Minneapolis, Minnesota.
 He has one son.
+He and Thompson had a difficult romantic breakup shortly after Owamni opened; as of 2022 the two retain shared control of the business.